Methodology

 Data coverage and quality

-The data in this publication relate to all-age (16+) apprenticeship starts in England, as reported on the ILR.
-Apprenticeship starts have been matched to the ONS IDBR annually, since the 2012/13 academic year.
+The data in this publication relate to all-age (16+) apprenticeship starts in England, as reported in the ILR.
+Apprenticeship starts have been matched to the ONS IDBR annually, since the 2017/18 academic year.

 As outlined above, the apprenticeship starts data are matched to the IDBR.
-Linking between these datasets goes through thorough quality assurance and is believed to be of high quality, particularly for stages 1 and 2, however, it is accepted that a small proportion of incorrect matches may have been made and that some genuine matches will have been missed, particularly in stage 3.
+Linking between these datasets goes through thorough quality assurance and is believed to be of high quality, however, it is accepted that a small proportion of incorrect matches may have been made and that some genuine matches will have been missed.

 Disclosure control